700 feet Elevation on top of Bacton Hill

 Ham Radio Operators have developed much of the communications spectrum used today as well as other technological advances.

 In 1957, Gene had taken a trip “Around the World” with his parents, missing the first 8 weeks of 9th grade school.
 He did assignments while on travel and made it though the year at Bala Cynwyd Jr High.
 The following year at Lower Merion Sr High, Gene found school tough.
-His parents attributed his lower than usual grades to his Ham Radio activities.
+His parents attributed his lower than usual grades to his Ham Radio activities, rather than missing the semester at school.
 They decided to send him off to private prep school to get him away from Ham Radio.
 He spent the next 3 years at St Peters School in Peekskill, New York.
-It didn’t take Gene long to meet local hams there on the school day out, Monday afternoons.
+It didn’t take Gene long to meet local hams there on the school's day out, Monday afternoons.
 He first found WA2FTO, a local vet across the street from the school.
 He began hamming on Monday afternoons.
 He soon found a local group of high school hams including WA2AKK, Barry.
-After a promise to learn pi to 75 places as a requirement of joining their little group, they built a 75 meter voice transmitter in a coffee can and gave it to Gene.
+After a promise to learn pi to 25 places as a requirement of joining their little group, they built a 75 meter voice transmitter in a coffee can and gave it to Gene.
 It really worked.
 Gene was now on the air right from the school.
 Gene, by the way, made the honor roll numerous times while at St Peters, even with his ham radio.

 It was in 1962 that he earned his 2nd class radiotelephone license, before graduating from high school.
 He thought at that point that he might go into broadcasting or commercial 2 way radio.
 Many of the other hams in the local area, the Main Line Phila area, also were getting commercial licenses and Gene wasn’t going to be left out.

 Gene went to Hartwick College in Onietta, New York in the fall of 1962.
 It was time to buckel down.
-No radio equipment untill thanksgiving vacation.
+No radio equipment until thanksgiving vacation.
 Although there was one active ham student, (and with a car and 2 million antennas) Gene had little time to even try to spell ham radio.
 This was the Viet Nam war time and everyone was going to college to avoid the draft.
 Students were told that half of them wouldn't be there next semester.
 There was a weeding out process and only the better students would survive.
 Gene met a student (Dave) from Valpo Tech doing graduate work at Hartwick one night in the cafeteria lounge.
-He decided that since he didn't like Hartwick and also felt he wasn't doing well, decided to change.
-He called for a catalog and more information.
-At the end of January, Gene was off the Valparaiso.
+After that conversation, he decided he didn't belong at Hartwick because he wasn't doing well and didn't like it, and it was time to change.
+He called Valpo Tech for a catalog and more information.
+At the end of January, Gene was off to Valparaiso.

 Gene was involved with Lower Merion Civil Defense for many years and became RACES Radio Officer in 1967.
 The township had purchased about a dozen Motorola 2 meter pack sets and handie talkies that Gene made operational on 2 meter FM.
-He is also presently a member of the Chester County ARES RACES group.
+Gene obtained a certification to train others in Radiology Monitoring.
+He is also presently a member of the Chester County ARES RACES (CCAR) group.

 Gene was the first ham frequency coordinator for the Pennsylvania, New Jersey, Delaware area starting about 1966.
 His information was fed to a database maintained by Gordon Pugh, W2NH, (formerly W1JTB and W2GHR), also a Bell employee and engineer in New York.

-Gene had ideas of one day building a roller rink.
-He liked skating and traveled to rinks all over.
+Gene had dreams of one day building a roller rink.
+Those ideas started while in Indiana.
+There were no good rinks near his home in Pennsylvania.
+He liked skating, and especially the organ music.
+He traveled hours to rinks all over.
 He even designed a set of plans.
 Initially, he had ideas of owning a rink and still working for AT & T, since a rink was primarily an evening and weekend business.
 After the incident with the Bell System, that dream actually became reality.
 An attempt was made to purchase land in Tredyffrin Township, but the zoning board turned it down.
 In May of 1972, he found and purchased land that was zoned properly, and in June, he started building the roller skating rink in Kimberton, Pa, which he designed himself.
 He hired an engineer from Schlosser Steel to finalize the plans.
 It was a 23,000 square foot building on 4.5 acres along PA Rt 113 with a plastic coated hard wood maple skating surface.
 The main skating area was 180 by 80 foot.
 The sound system was one of the best of any roller rink.
+There was live organ music on many nights.
 Skaters and other rink owners came from all surrounding states to see and hear the sound system.
-It opened Nov 29th.
+It opened November 29th.
 A Grand Opening on December 1, drew almost 900 skaters.
-His rink was modern, very well equipped, and very electronic and computerized.
-He was one of the first to have a large electronic changable sign in a rink.
+His rink was modern, very well equipped, and very electronic and eventually computerized in 1977.
+He was one of the first to have a large computerized electronic changable sign in a rink.

 By early spring of 1973, he set up a commercial repeater at his house in Devon, 640 feet elevation (one of the highest spots in Chester County), with an "auto-patch".
 In 1977, he purchased two Apple II computers.
 One was used for payroll and accounting while the second was used for controlling the heat, lights, air conditioners, and fans.
 Gene also connected to the “Source”, the for-runner of AOL and CompuServe.
 He also had his ham station at the rink.
 He even hosted PARA board meetings there.